Embiid scores 42 points, 76ers hold off Suns 132-127 | New Country 923

+PHOENIX (AP) — The Philadelphia 76ers were ready to go home from their trip west a little too early, and it almost cost them.

-PHOENIX (AP) — Joel Embiid, playing despite a sore left knee, matched his season high with 42 points, 30 in the first half, and grabbed 18 rebounds and the Philadelphia 76ers held off a strong second-half rally to beat the Phoenix Suns 132-127 on Wednesday night.
+Joel Embiid, playing despite a sore left knee, matched his season high with 42 points, 30 in the first half, and grabbed 18 rebounds and the Philadelphia 76ers blew most of a 30-point lead before holding on to beat the Phoenix Suns 132-127 on Wednesday night.

 Ben Simmons added 29 points and J.J.
-Redick 27 for the 76ers, who were without Jimmy Butler and Wilson Chandler, both due to an upper respiratory infection.
+Redick 27 for the 76ers, They were without Jimmy Butler and Wilson Chandler, both due to an upper respiratory infection.

 Philadelphia led by 23 at halftime and as many as 30 in the third quarter.
 The Suns cut it to three points before Redick finally sealed the victory with a pair of free throws with 4.3 seconds to play.

+“We love to make the game interesting,” Embiid said.
+“We’ve done it a lot, but give credit to Phoenix.
+They hit a lot of 3s in the third quarter and they got back in the game.
+It was a fun game but we have to make sure next time we need to finish and push the lead even further.”

-The 76ers shot out to a 13-3 lead and consecutive 3-pointers by Simmons made it 21-8.
+The 76ers shot out to a 13-3 lead and consecutive 3-points by Redick made it 21-8.
 The 76ers led 44-32 after one, matching the most point allowed by the Suns in any quarter this season.

 Embiid scored 10 points as Philadelphia opened the second quarter with a 13-2 run to lead 58-36 and the margin barely changed the rest of the one-sided half and the 76ers led 72-49 at the break.